MOOCdb/MOOCdbDocs/docs/LabelMe-Text.rst

 Server Setup

 Time to set up the server.
-Move to the LabelMe-Text folder and run
+Move to the LabelMe-Text folder and run the following command:

 .. code-block:: phyton